 Baci® Perugina®'s history is long and full of curious and fascinating anecdotes.
-Discover all about the origin of Baci® Perugina®, the evolution of the love note and advertising communication that has allowed Baci® to become a true Italian icon.
+Discover all about the origin of Baci® Perugina®, the evolution of the love note and advertising communication that has allowed Baci® to become a true icon.

 Luisa Spagnoli, kneads the hazelnut grains, a residue of many processes, adding a whole hazelnut and covering it with the unmistakable Luisa® dark chocolate.
 She calls it "Cazzotto" as the shape resembles a “punch”.

 Despite Luisa Spagnoli's excellent intuition, Giovanni Buitoni is doubtful.
 How can a customer enter a store and ask, perhaps to a pretty saleswoman, "Per favore, un cazzotto?"
 (Can I have a “punch” chocolate please?).
 So, she decides to call it “Baci®” for which a new look is needed.
 The silver-coloured wrapping with the blue writing and the love note are the work of the Art Director of Perugina, Federico Seneca designs the packaging with the two lovers inspired by Hayez's painting "Il bacio".